 Before the 2018 Farm Bill, producers could only grow hemp if they met the university research pilot requirements of Section 7606 of the 2014 Farm Bill.
 Now, producers can grow hemp if they meet those requirements or they are growing in accordance with an approved hemp plan.

-October 29, 2019 USDA Press Release: USDA Establishes Domestic Hemp Production Program
+- October 29, 2019 News Release: USDA Establishes Domestic Hemp Production Program (USDA)

 USDA is working to make available program options for hemp producers.
 More information will be posted on this webpage and shared with producers when available.